 |This family has the gift of gab.
 They are gifted in speech and historical song, wonderful story-tellers and conversationalists, able to recount historical tales with flash and flair.
 When they sing, their song tells a scripted story. |

 This family much prefers to talk about current events and business schemes.
-Unlike Chandra-2, they welcome friends and coworkers into their holiday gatherings.
+Unlike Soothing Somana-2, they welcome friends and coworkers into their holiday gatherings.

 This family often includes clever accountants, sales and marketing agents, craft and technical specialists who like to "talk shop"; also detail-oriented business administrators and commercial agents.